marhop/verso/README.md

   * inkscape (for building only)
   * imagemagick (for building only)

-When these prerequisites are met, download the [program files][VersoDownload].
-If you're on Linux/Gnome, run the following command to install:
+When these prerequisites are met, download the [program source files from GitHub][VersoGitHub].
+If you're on Linux/Gnome, run the following command to
+install:

     $ make
     $ sudo make install

-You can then start Verso from the Applications menu.
-To uninstall Verso run one of the following two commands (purge includes `/etc/verso.conf`):
+You can then start Verso from the Applications menu or from the command line.
+Documentation is available from the man page.
+To uninstall Verso run one of the following two commands (purge includes the configuration file `/etc/verso.conf`, but not `~/.verso.conf`):

     $ sudo make uninstall
     $ sudo make purge

-For manual installation put the `verso.pl` file somewhere in your path (and maybe rename it), e.g. `~/bin/verso` or `/opt/verso`.
-Then make it executable and start it with:

-    $ verso path/to/imagedirectory

-## Configuration

-If you wish to change Verso's settings, copy the default configuration file `verso.conf` either to `~/.verso.conf` (user specific configuration) or to `/etc/verso.conf` (system wide configuration) and adjust it to your liking.
-The default configuration file contains all configurable options together with their default values and some descriptive comments.

-A user specific configuration file takes precedence over a system wide configuration file.

-## What about the name?

-[Recto and verso][RV] are the "front" and "back" sides of a leaf of paper.
-The metadata that can be edited with Verso is the same one might have written on the back (aka verso) side of a photo, back in the olden days of non-digital photography.

 ## Project Website

-The project website is [here][Verso], the program files are [here][VersoDownload].
+The project website is [here][Verso].
 The source code can be found on [GitHub][VersoGitHub].

 ## License

-Copyright 2013-2016 Martin Hoppenheit <martin@hoppenheit.info>
+Copyright 2013-2017 Martin Hoppenheit <martin@hoppenheit.info>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software